-The BC Camps Conference is seeking workshop presenters for our six conference tracks.
+The BC Camping Conference is seeking workshop presenters for our six conference tracks.
 Each track represents a fundamental piece of camp operations.
 Below are descriptions of what each track’s educational goals are to help direct your workshop preparation and planning.
-The six conference tracks are:

-Programming: Camp programming, and the people that run it, are the heart and sole of what makes summer camp memorable.
+Summer Camp Programming: The difference is in the details; Summer Camp Programming is about the nitty gritty of our programs.
+This includes activities, exercises, safety protocols, supplies, and fun!
 This track aims to generate new ideas, foster inspiration and tackle those sticky situations that come up in camp programming.

 Food & Guest Services: Food should never be overlooked- good nutritious wholesome meals make us all feel great and fuel the important work that needs to be done.
 Pumping out hundreds of meals, on a budget no less is no small feat.
 This track aims to inform and educate food service professionals on meal planning, recipe creation, budgeting and best practice kitchen operations.